Chaps42/FinanceTrackerJava/README.md

 This was particularly important for the `Database` (which stores all of the `Account` and `Transaction` data), and a convenience for the `Mapper` and `FileManager` (for which there is no need to have more than once since they store no attribute information).

 **Builder Pattern** is used for `Accounts` and `Transactions`.
-The Buidler Pattern is a good alternative to passing in lots of arguments to an objects constructor.
+The Builder Pattern is a good alternative to passing in lots of arguments to an object's constructor.
 Instead, we are able to sequentially call methods such as `addTransactionCategory()` in a way that passes in all of the same information to the final object, but makes it much more clear what each argument expects as input.
 This was very appropriate for the `Account` class which has attributes: name, value, refords, interest rate information (rate, frequency, type, date last calculated).
-Similarly the `Transaction` class has a lot of Enums refering to if it recurs, if so, how often, and what category it is (as well as the typical name, date, amount, and account it comes out of or into).
+Similarly the `Transaction` class has a lot of Enums referring to if it recurs, if so, how often, and what category it is (as well as the typical name, date, amount, and account it comes out of or into).

 **Data Mapper Pattern** is used for interacting with the `Database`.
 Typical Data Mappers have functions for getting, searching, adding, and removing information from the Database.